brito-rafa/k8s-webhooks/multiple-gvk/README.md

 ### Convert Object Panic

 Solution: check your ConvertTo/From code.
-The ObjectMeta must exist, the annotation field is not well coded, etc.
+The ObjectMeta must exist, the annotation field was not defined initially.

 Error:
 ```